PcloD/unity-interaction-design-framework/README.md

 ## Update 9/26/2016
 I completed the first draft of the list of components I believe v1.0 should contain.
 Please feel free to provide any feedback regarding the organization, naming, and/or grouping of these components.
 I welcome any ideas for adding, removing, and/or modifying any components.
 I provide an overview the current rudimentary design for the framework.
 I welcome any feedback regarding that as well.
 On a quick side note, I hope to eventually integrate this with the open source [Baste-Rain Games' Node Editor](https://github.com/Baste-RainGames/Node_Editor) project down the road in order to make this tool more usable for content creators and game designers.

-## Want to know more?
-I encourage you to view this brief **[5-minute YouTube video](https://www.youtube.com/channel/UCkxtr--pUXOrsC4jbMNa3QA)**.
-In the video, I explain the project's objectives, the current rudimentary design, the implementation plans, and each component listed below.

 ## Terminology
 * **Interaction Object:** A simple building block to build more complex building blocks.